 Counselling Through a Divorce

 You will find your community through your separation.
-The people who love you will draw near and those who were never your people will fall away.
-At first you will hold on tight to that community, but then you will begin to feel like you should be changing the conversation—focusing less on you and asking them how they’re doing instead.
+The people who love you will draw near, and those who were never your people will disappear.
+At first, you will hold tight to that community, but then you will begin to feel like you should be changing the conversation—focusing less on you and asking them how they’re doing instead.
 You will question if they have had enough of hearing about your problems and begin to hold back for fear of overloading them.

-We need this, but we aren’t there yet.
-There’s no paid leave for people who go through divorce, and only a few days for people who lose a loved on to death.
+We all need this witnessing, but we aren’t there yet as a society.
+There’s no paid leave for people who go through divorce and only a few days for people who lose a loved one to death.
 We have a long way to go.
 As more people openly discuss their marriages, partners, and therapy with experienced therapists, the closer we will come.

-If you would like to try counselling but feel tentative, let’s chat and see if there’s a fit.
-I offer a free 20 minute consultation either in person or by phone/video so you can “try out” the process.
+If you want to try counselling but feel tentative, let’s chat and see if there’s a fit.
+We offer a free 15-minute consultation by phone/video so you can “try out” the process.